Marat20/weather-app/README.md

 # The Weather App

-With this application you can see the weather in any city around the world.
+With this application you can see actual weather in any city around the world.

 ### Start